PrajwalKabbinale/extended-ceph-exporter/README.md

 # extended-ceph-exporter

+## Project will be maintained at [GitHub galexrt/extended-ceph-exporter](https://github.com/galexrt/extended-ceph-exporter)

+Due to the closure of Koor Technologies, Inc., the project will be maintained under [GitHub galexrt/extended-ceph-exporter](https://github.com/galexrt/extended-ceph-exporter).

+***

 A Prometheus exporter to provide "extended" metrics about a Ceph cluster's running components (e.g., RGW).

 [![Ceph - RGW Bucket Usage Overview Grafana Dashboard Screenshot](grafana/ceph-rgw-bucket-usage-overview.png)](grafana/)